geyang/deep_learning_notes/Proj_Molecular_Simulation/README.md

 Tensorflow solves both of these two problems.
 Tensorflow provides a useful set of operators mostly modeled after the proven API of `numpy`.
-Each of these operators comes with both CPU and GPU run time, and can be switch by simply passing in a scope parameter, making your code a lot more transportable.
+Each of these operators comes with both CPU and GPU runtime, and can be switched in between by simply modifying a scope parameter, making your code a lot more transportable.

  In addition, these operators provides a basis for a good level of abstraction, and they each come with a gradient definition.
 The tensorflow optimizers